couchbase/query/docs/n1ql-select.md

 joins within a document.
 This feature is sometimes referred to as `OVER`, `FLATTEN` or `UNNEST`.
 Conceptually, a document containing a nested array can have each of the members of this array joined with the document.
-Each of these joined objectes become the input to the query.
+Each of these joined objects become the input to the query.
 If an element referenced along the OVER path is a scalar value instead of an array, it will be treated like a single-element array.
 If it is NULL or MISSING, then this document will not contribute any